BEAST-Fitting/beast/docs/workflow.rst

 Create the merged stats file
 ============================

-The stats (catalog of fit parameters) files can then be merged into a single file for the field.
-This only merges the stats output files, but not the pdf1d or lnp files (see the next section).
+The stats files (catalog of fit parameters) can then be merged into a single file for the field.
+The 1D PDF and lnP files are merged across subgrids, but not yet across source density or background bins.
+Merging 2D PDFs has not yet been implemented.

   .. code-block:: console